-- DHCF will send Renewal Packets to beneficiaries who cannot passively renew coverage. - The District will text the cell numbers of beneficiaries to ask beneficiaries to update their address and/or complete their renewal packet. - The District will conduct automated phone calls to ask beneficiaries to update their contact information and/or complete their renewal packet. - The District will send emails to beneficiaries with the appropriate information to let them know about Medicaid Renewal and the need to update their address and renew their coverage. - The District will send push notifications to beneficiaries who have downloaded the District Direct mobile app - DHCF is training groups such as this one on how to update contact information and renew Government of the District of Columbia Department of Health Care Finance
+- DHCF will send Renewal Packets to beneficiaries who cannot passively renew coverage. - The District will text the cell numbers of beneficiaries to ask beneficiaries to update their address and/or complete their renewal packet. - The District will conduct automated phone calls to ask beneficiaries to update their contact information and/or complete their renewal packet. - The District will send emails to beneficiaries with the appropriate information to let them know about Medicaid Renewal and the need to update their address and renew their coverage. - The District will send push notifications to beneficiaries who have downloaded the District Direct mobile app - DHCF is training groups such as this one on how to update contact information and renew Department of the District of Columbia

-\\\ The District Has Multiple Ongoing Methods of External Outreach -And Wants to Join Your Meetings Too!
+The District Has Multiple Ongoing Methods of External Outreach -And Wants to Join Your Meetings Too!

-- The District wants to join meetings of key stakeholders to explain Medicaid Renewal - DHCF staff would attend meetings hosted by your stakeholder group -or that you know about -send invites to us via email at Medicaid.restart@dc.gov. - The District is providing ~monthly Stakeholder Trainings on the District Direct enrollment process, updating addresses, and renewing Medicaid -next is in July - The District created a website with information on Medicaid Renewal and the End of the Public Health Emergency that will host the Unwinding Plan, Stakeholder Toolkit, meeting info, etc. - The District is hosting regular Community Stakeholder meetings such as this every other week continuing every-other-Wednesday at 2:30 p.m. -next is on Wednesday, July 5, 2023 - Please email Medicaid.restart@dc.gov to join the meetings and related mailing list if not on it already - The District has hired a contractor to place visuals and audio Advertisements for Medicaid Renewal around the District continuing throughout 2023.
+- The District wants to join meetings of key stakeholders to explain Medicaid Renewal - DHCF staff would attend meetings hosted by your stakeholder group -or that you know about -send invites to us via email at Medicaid.restart@dc.gov. - The District is providing ~bimonthly Stakeholder Trainings on the District Direct enrollment process, updating addresses, and renewing Medicaid -next is Tuesday, July 25, at 10:00 AM. - The District created a website with information on Medicaid Renewal and the End of the Public Health Emergency that hosts the Unwinding Plan, Stakeholder Toolkit, meeting info, etc. - The District is hosting regular Community Stakeholder meetings such as this every other week continuing everyother-Wednesday at 2:30 p.m. -next is on Wednesday, August 2 - Please email Medicaid.restart@dc.gov to join the meetings and related mailing list if not on it already - The District is initiating monthly Beneficiary-Focused Meetings on 'How Do I Renew My DC Medicaid Health Insurance" kicking off this month -the first is Saturday, July 29 @ 11:00 AM.